sunfishcode/wasm-reference-manual/WebAssembly.md

-For a linear-memory definition in the [Linear-Memory Section], as opposed to a [linear-memory import](#import-section), an array of [bytes] with the length being the value of the linear-memory space's initial size field is created, added to the instance, and initialized to all zeros.
+For a linear-memory definition in the [Linear-Memory Section], as opposed to a [linear-memory import](#import-section), an array of [bytes] with the length being the value of the linear-memory space's `minimum` size field times the [page size] is created, added to the instance, and initialized to all zeros.
 For a linear-memory import, storage for the array is already allocated.

 The contents of the [Data Section] are loaded into the byte array.
 Each [byte sequence] is loaded into linear memory starting at its associated start